psteinforth/strobe/README.md

 ### Microcontroller connections
 Legend:
 - *Italic* pins are required for In-System-Programming (ISP) via SPI.
-Pins printed grey are only required for ISP.
+Pins printed grey additonally are only required for ISP.
 - AREF is not connected but maybe will be used for more precise potentiometer values later.
 ![](doc/microcontroller.png?raw=true)